nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/document-templates-and-automation-rendering-service.md

 </#list>
 ```

-### Handling Map and List in Nuxeo Platform Rendering templateParam
+### Handling Map and List in Nuxeo Platform Rendering `templateParam`

-It is possible to contribute a complexe structure as `templateParam`.
+It is possible to contribute a complex structure as `templateParam`.

 For instance:
 ```
 <fields xmlns:dt="http://www.nuxeo.org/DocumentTemplate">
   <dt:field name="account" type="Map">